Bryggen in Bergen, Norway. Over a thousand years old and the inspiration for Straven.

 Ranald confessed.
 His crew hadn’t attacked the Aelfheim Company ship, he’d been telling the truth about that.
 However the Aelfheim Company was large, well resourced and had a long memory.
 Ranald’s crew had boarded one of their smaller ships in the spring.
 The crew had given a description of the pennant and the distinctive patching on the sails.
 That had been enough for the larger ship to identify them and deliberately take them.

 The trial was brief, and Bjorn told Ranald that he was being spared for crown service, as was his crew.
-There was relief on his face as Bjorn and Olaf performed the geas binding him to the King’s Service.
+There was relief on his face as Bjorn and Ragnar performed the geas binding him to the King’s Service.
 Ranald volunteered to speak the words.

 ‘I pledge my life in atonement to the service of the Crown.
 I will follow all orders given to me by the King and officers appointed over me, even unto death, as diligently as possible.’

-‘Olaf, ask Arne to find Ranald the Raider a room up the middle stairs.
+‘Ragnar, ask Arne to find Ranald the Raider a room up the middle stairs.
 Put his steersman in with him.’
 Bjorn said.

-‘What about the men?’
+‘What about the crew?’

 ‘Any that freely confess can be bound to service and put in the barn.
 They won’t run.
 The others can be put in the hold pending questions from a King’s Justice.’